-I wonder what happened to you Barbara, following in the footsteps of Doreen Virtue, when we all have the same idea, to open minds to our greatest self and to love all, serve all, did you really need to renounce it all and then make a point to be an ex new ager?… I find this “let’s give up all our knowledge and self awareness and throw our brains away to Jesus really sad, it is like you gave up and got brainwashed… I am only saying what many on this page must be seriously thinking… No one deserves to throw away a life’s work which has so beautifully helped people just because some born again brainwashed people believe so, and let me tell you, there is evil and it is not in the New Age!
+I wonder what happened to you Barbara, following in the footsteps of Doreen Virtue, when we all have the same idea, to open minds to our greatest self and to love all, serve all, did you really need to renounce it all and then make a point to be an ex new ager?… I find this “let’s give up all our knowledge and self awareness and throw our brains away to Jesus really sad, it is like you gave up and got brainwashed.
+How very sad for you and all the people who read your books and your tarot work especially.
+I am only saying what many on this page must be seriously thinking… No one deserves to throw away a life’s work which has so beautifully helped people just because some born again brainwashed people believe so, and let me tell you, there is evil and it is not in the New Age!

 But underneath, the feeling of being unjustly accused still rankled.

 I knew, for example, that I wasn’t brainwashed and that it was critical thinking NOT blind faith that had led me to Jesus.
-I knew that while Doreen Virtue had been a great inspiration to me, I hadn’t really followed anyone, at least not in the beginning because I had begun to investigate Christianity months before I had even heard of her conversion.
+I knew that I had begun to investigate Christianity months before I had even heard of Doreen Virtue’s conversion.
 And I had never, ever said that any New Age person was evil.
 As a matter of fact, I had gone out of my way to say that most New Agers were sincere spiritual seekers who had been deliberately misled.
 As I was.

-The idea that people I knew and liked and used to meet for lunch might be judging me just as harshly bothered me a lot.
+The idea that people I knew and liked and used to meet for lunch might be judging me just as harshly bothered me.
+And so, feeling in need of some support, I posted on the comment I’d received in the closed New Age to Christianity support group I belong to.

-In retrospect, I’m not sure if I shared the comment for the right reasons or the wrong ones or if it was a mix of both.
-I am a little ashamed to admit that I did want people to stick up for me and tell me I was right.
-But I also sincerely wanted sound scriptural guidance on how I could serve Christ by witnessing to those in the New Age and occult.
-And this I got.
+In retrospect, I’m not sure if I made that post for the right reasons or the wrong ones or if it was a mix of both.
+Part of me did want people to reassure me.
+But I also wanted advice on how I could serve Christ by witnessing to those in the New Age and occult.
+And I got both.

 But among all that good counsel one suggestion in particular really hit home.
 It included a prayer.